DongChen06/DongChen06.github.io/_pages/about.md

   </thead>
 </table>

+- <span style="color:darkred"> New! </span> 10/2023.
+Our preprint paper "SoybeanNet for Soybean Pod Counting with UAV images" is now available at Arxiv [[Paper]](https://arxiv.org/abs/2310.10861)
 - <span style="color:darkred"> New! </span> 09/2023.
 I gave an invited talk on "Communication-Efficient Decentralized Multi-Agent Reinforcement Learning for Cooperative Adaptive Cruise Control
 " at 2023 IEEE ITSC.
 - <span style="color:darkred"> New! </span> 08/2023.
 I am glad to receive the **Presentation Excellence Award** at the ASABE's 2023 Annual International Meeting